schoolofcities/urban-data-storytelling/urban-data-visualization/proportional-symbol-maps/proportional-symbol-maps.md

 - Flexible placement—symbols can sit above or alongside base features.

-- Good for visualizing raw counts or totals
+- Good for visualizing raw counts or totals.

-- Can be adapted to create bivariate maps, e.g. classify symbols by both size and colour to show two different variables (e.g. the language map above uses colour for different languages and size for the number of speakers)
+- Can be adapted to create bivariate maps, e.g. classify symbols by both size and colour to show two different variables (e.g. the language map above uses colour for different languages and size for the number of speakers).

 Cons of proportional symbol maps: